-Spalletti: From stolen car to Napoli mastermind
+How a stolen Panda started Spalletti's Napoli rise

 "Their coach has been unfairly maligned over the past 15 years because he hasn't won titles in a top-five league.
 He was the guy who was appointed to retire Totti at Roma, who was appointed at Inter when they weren't a contender.

-"Luciano Spalletti is one of the influential, innovative, counter-cultural coaches that Serie A has produced in the past 15 years, and we are belatedly getting some recognition as to what a fine strategist he is.
+"Luciano Spalletti is one of the influential, innovative, counter-cultural coaches that Serie A has produced in the past 15 years, and we are belatedly getting some recognition as to what a fine strategist he is."

-"Top scorers in the Champions League, top scorers in Serie A, top in their group, top in Serie A, unbeaten in 15 games, really fun, exciting players.
-Just watch Napoli."

-They will look to continue their Champions League form at home to Ajax on Wednesday.
+They will look to continue their Champions League form at home to Rangers on Wednesday.

 Whether this sensational streak can be maintained, whether a first Serie A title since the days of Diego Maradona can be won, whether an unlikely tilt at winning the Champions League can be made - all this remains to be seen.